arnsteio/UH-IaaS-mini-workshop/attachingStorage.md

 We want to make and attache the storage from the command line, not the gui.

 ## Installing openstack-cli
-You need openstack-client.
-Via OS or Python, one of these might work:
+You need to install openstack-client.
+YOu can either do it directly in the OS, or via Python.
+Something along these lines
 ~~~
 apt-get install openstack-cli

+apt install python-dev python-pip
 pip install python-openstackclient

-apt install python-dev python-pip

 C:\>easy_install pip
 ~~~

-Check install:
+Check the installation:
 ~~~
 arnsteio@☠:~$ which openstack
 /usr/bin/openstack